fsmaiorano/ticket-handler/README.md

 - [ ] Filter tickets by assignee
 - [ ] Filter tickets by sector
 - [ ] Filter tickets by user

-- [ ] Assign ticket to user

-- [x] Create comment on ticket

-- [ ] Create Guid to trace User session requests
-- [ ] Create handler to write integration tests in database to help populate data
-- [ ] Create another container with redis to store logs

 ### To Refactor